 \section{Summary and conclusions}

-SPH has matured enough to be competitive in simulations of subsonic turbulence, obtaining results comparable to Eulerian codes.
-In particular, SPH-EXA combines a modern SPH formulation with the latest techniques in parallelization and the use of accelerators.
-This allowed us to overcome historical limitations of SPH, such as excessive dissipation and inaccurate gradient evaluations, which have traditionally prevented SPH from matching the performance of grid-based and moving-mesh codes in this field.
-Our findings not only align well with results from non-Lagrangian codes like AREPO and GIZMO, but also illustrate the robustness of SPH in handling complex turbulent flows at resolutions previously thought unattainable with this method.
+SPH-EXA combines a modern SPH formulation with state-of-the-art parallelization and GPU acceleration.
+This enables simulations that mitigate historical SPH limitations, such as excessive dissipation and inaccurate gradient evaluations, which have long hindered SPH from matching the performance of grid-based and moving-mesh codes in this field.
+Our findings not only align well with results from non-SPH codes such as AREPO and GIZMO, they also illustrate the robustness of SPH in handling complex turbulent flows at resolutions previously thought unattainable with this method.

-We demonstrated that incorporating various components that address problems at multiple simulation scales collectively achieves these results.
-Isolated enhancements in the SPH framework cannot tackle the subsonic turbulence; however, a synergy of these improvements can.
-In particular, our combination of an integral approach to derivatives, generalized volume elements, artificial viscosity switches, and artificial viscosity cleaner shows excellent results.
+We demonstrate that collectively incorporating various components that address problems at multiple simulation scales achieves these results.
+Isolated enhancements in the SPH framework cannot tackle subsonic turbulence; however, a synergy of these improvements can.
+In particular, our combination of an integral approach to derivatives, generalized volume elements, artificial viscosity switches, accurate grad-h corrections, and slope-limited reconstruction shows excellent results.

+A particularly relevant key finding is that noisy implementations of grad-h terms act as a multiplicative force error that becomes visible in low-Mach turbulence once the baseline dissipation is suppressed.
+In this respect, we propose an implementation based on the differences of the grad-h field, rather than on its absolute value.
+This yields substantially more accurate results in the calculation of the grad-h terms and, as a consequence, in the simulation of subsonic turbulence.

-Finally, we proved that the inertial range of the power spectra significantly spans over larger vawenumbers with increasing resolution, exhibiting the same features as other non-Lagrangian state-of-the-art codes.
-These improvements have allowed SPH to finally tap into its inherent advantages, such as its intrinsic Lagrangian nature, excellent conservation properties, and adaptability to varied physical scenarios, thus paving the way for its application in more demanding astrophysical contexts.
+Finally, we demonstrate that, with increasing resolution, the inertial range of the power spectra extends to larger wave numbers, exhibiting features comparable to those seen in non-SPH codes.
+These improvements allow SPH to better exploit its intrinsic strengths: truly Lagrangian sampling (particles are the fluid elements, avoiding tracer advection and particle-to-grid interpolation noise), excellent conservation properties (exact mass advection and pairwise-conservative exchanges of momentum and energy), and flexibility across physical regimes.
+In particular, SPH couples naturally and accurately to tree methods for self-gravity, supporting its use in more demanding astrophysical contexts where turbulence is relevant.